 Computing length and age composition from bottom trawl survey data

 Data collection for each AFSC groundfish bottom trawl survey is described in respective NOAA Technical Memorandums (EBS: Lauth et al. 2019, AI: von Szalay et al. 2017, GOA: von Szalay and Raring 2018).
-Fundamental methods of length sample collection are generally synchronized between these surveys, with species-specific exceptions for minimum length sub-sample size.
-Observations of sex-specific length distributions for designated species encountered within a catch sample are collected by 1) sorting the trawl sample by species, 2) weighing each species in aggregate, 3) obtaining a random sub-sample of target sample size, 4) sorting the sub-sample by sex (each fish is cut with a scalpel, gonads are identified and placed in a sex-specific receptacle), and 5) measuring and recording each fish length (each fish is placed on a measuring board, length is identified and the species, sex and measurement are recorded on a computer).
-To facilitate age estimation, individual fish are processed at sea to record sex, length and weight and to remove sagittal otoliths that are returned the AFSC Age and Growth laboratory for age determination.
-Survey age sampling protocols are specific by fish species and follow 1 of 2 paradigms: 1) a stratified collection that is distributed over both the spatial frame of the stratification scheme and the expected size range of a species; or 2) a small subsample (3-6 fish, depending on species) collected randomly per trawl.
+The fundamental methods of length sample collection are generally synchronized between these surveys, with species-specific exceptions for minimum length sub-sample size.
+Species and sex-specific length distributions within a catch sample are collected by 1) sorting the sample by species, 2) weighing each species in aggregate, 3) obtaining a random sub-sample of a target sample size, 4) sorting the sub-sample by sex (gonads are visually inspected), and 5) measuring and recording each fish length.
+Sagittal otoliths, as well as sex, length, and weight are collected from individual fish and returned to the AFSC Age and Growth laboratory for age determination. .
+Survey age sampling protocols are species-specific and follow 1 of 2 paradigms: 1) a stratified collection that is distributed over both the spatial frame of the stratification scheme and the expected size range of a species; or 2) a small subsample (3-6 fish, depending on species) collected randomly per trawl.
 The protocol for some species has changed over the time series, which has followed a trend of transitioning from protocol 1) to protocol 2).